-- The identification division names the module and describes the device type and specific device codes supported. - The data division is optional and may contain the following: - Data statements for use within the module. - Format statements which define messages for use within the module.
-A maximum of eight microsubstitutions may be made within each format statement with a maximum of 24 format statements allowed per module. - Equate statements which equate a user specified name to an octal or decimal value.
+- The identification division names the module and describes the device type and specific device codes supported. - The data division is optional and may contain: - Data statements, which are used within the module. - Format statements, which define messages for use within the module.
+A maximum of eight microsubstitutions can be made within each format statement with a maximum of 24 format statements allowed per module. - Equate statements, which equate a user-specified name to an octal or decimal value.
 A maximum of 20 equates are allowed within the module.
-The equated value may be used for any variable which allows an octal or decimal value. - Base statements which define the base (octal or decimal) of numeric values used within the module.
-The default base is octal, but any value may be followed by a B (octal) or D (decimal) to provide a specific base for that number. - Comment statements which begin with either a slash (/) or an asterisk () document the purpose and use of the module.
-These statements may appear anywhere between the identification and termination divisions of the module. - The executable code division contains the commands which are converted to PP code for the PP driver.
-High- and low-level language commands may not be used together in a module. - The termination division ends the module and specifies the module entry point.
+The equated value can be used for any variable that allows an octal or decimal value. - Base statements, which define the base (octal or decimal) of numeric values used within the module.
+The default base is octal, but any value can be followed by a B (octal) or D (decimal) to provide a specific base for that number. - Comment statements, which begin with either a slash (/) or an asterisk (\) and document the purpose and use of the module.
+These statements can appear anywhere between the identification and termination divisions of the module. - The executable code division contains the commands which are converted to PP code for the PP driver.
+High- and low-level language commands cannot be used together in a module. - The termination division ends the module and specifies the module entry point.

-Identification of source code lines is performed by MALET which assigns each line a number between 0 and 167 (octal).
-Additionally, user assigned line numbers from 0 to 77 (octal) or 0 to 63 (decimal) are permitted.
-Because there are 120 (decimal) source lines available and only 63 (decimal) user defined lines, user defined lines should be limited to statements which require them.
+Identification of source code lines is performed by MALET, which assigns each line a number between 0 and 167 (octal).
+Additionally, user-assigned statement numbers from 0 to 77 (octal) or 0 to 63 (decimal) are permitted.
+Because there are 120 (decimal) source lines available and only 63 (decimal) user-defined lines, user-defined lines should be limited to statements that require them.